 Uptake

 Despite the continuous evolution of the Training Marketplace the number of unique visitors captured by Google Analytics on the site dropped significantly since May 2011.
-PQ5-425; PQ6-324; PQ7-197.
+(PQ5-425; PQ6-324; PQ7-197).
 The number of training days delivered by the NGIs has not dropped, so this trend cannot be explained with having fewer events.

 The developer team is trying to reverse this trend in 2012 by planning new functionalities for the Marketplace that could make the system and content stored within it more customisable and reusable for individual countries, projects, groups and use cases (e.g. through improved web gadgets; through tagging of stored items).
 Because Google Analytics is unable to capture the traffic through the gadgets, the negative trend in visitors of the central instance may be compensated by higher traffic on gadget instances.
 The team will need to put sufficient mechanisms in place to capture the traffic through gadgets.
 The open source Piwik service which is already used by the AppDB team can be such a tool.